Nithindp17/Recommendation-of-crop/README.md

-# Crop Recommendation System using Random Forest
+# A Machine Learning–Based Crop Recommendation System Using Random Forest Classifier

 This project is a machine learning application that recommends the best crop to grow based on soil and weather conditions.
 It uses a Random Forest Classifier trained on the Crop Recommendation Dataset from Kaggle.